Best Of17 min read

 Dreamhost

-DreamHost is the oldest host on this list — founded in 1997, which means it predates Google — and still occupies an interesting niche for agencies that skew developer-heavy and open-source-first.
-The DreamPress managed WordPress offering is competent, and the custom panel gives you clean access without the bloat of cPanel.
-DreamHost is also one of the few major hosts that officially recommends and supports non-WordPress CMSes, which matters if your agency works across different tech stacks.
+DreamHost has been around since 1997 — predating Google — and still fills an interesting niche for developer-heavy, open-source-first agencies.
+The DreamPress managed WordPress offering is solid, and the custom control panel avoids cPanel bloat.
+And here's something worth noting: DreamHost officially supports non-WordPress CMSes, which matters if your agency works with multiple tech stacks.

-The pricing on VPS and dedicated plans is reasonable, but honestly, DreamHost's managed offerings don't quite keep pace with Kinsta or WP Engine on raw performance.
-You're trading top-tier speed for flexibility and a cleaner, more transparent pricing model — and for some agencies, that's the right trade.
+DreamHost's managed offerings don't quite match Kinsta or WP Engine on raw speed.
+You're trading top-tier performance for flexibility and honest, straightforward pricing — which works well for certain agencies.

 Key Features